ligolang/ligo/gitlab-pages/docs/intro/upgrade-v2.md

 - If you aliased the module `Test.Next` to `Test` or the module `Tezos.Next` to `Tezos`, you can remove those aliases because the `*.Next` libraries have been promoted.

 - Convert uses of `Test.Next.failwith` in tests to simply `failwith`.

+- Correct interfaces that have abstract types because they are no longer supported, as described in [Interfaces](#interfaces).

 - Correct instances where the updated syntax is not able to capture variables.
 For example, assume this JsLIGO v1 code: